Need a pipeline boost?

 How to target people and buying groups

-At this point, you may be thinking, “Person-based ads sound great, but where do I start?”
+At this point, you may be thinking, “Contact-level ads sound great, but where do I start?”

 Here’s a basic overview of the process.